RISK-Team-Best/RISK/README.md

 1.Click File->New to create a new game<br>
 2.Enter the number of player(2 to 6)<br>
-3.Enter players'name, please note that the players name can't be the same, or will pop window to enter again<br>
+3.Enter players'name on the Textbox(There already have some default name), please note that the players name can't be the same, or will pop window to enter again.
+Then choose the player is AI or not.<br>
 Then the map will automatically generate territories and troops for you.<br>
 4.Click draft button（This step cannot skip):<br>
 &emsp;(1)choose the territory button on the map that you want send troops to(click again to cancel and reselect)